Tommykaira ZZII

-The Tommykaira ZZII was a Japanese mid-engined sports car engineered and developed by Tommykaira in 2001.
-Designed by Noriyuki Nishida, the ZZII was intended to be the bigger and faster version of the ZZ, but it failed to enter production and remained in the prototype stage.
-Vehicle retailer Autobacs Seven bought the design shortly after it was shown and tried to market the car as the Garaiya RS01 (or simply the RS01).
+The Tommykaira ZZII is a Japanese mid-engined sports car engineered and developed by Tommykaira in 2001.
+Designed by Noriyuki Nishida, built on the desire to race in the 24 Hours of Le Mans the ZZII was intended to be the bigger and faster version of the ZZ, but it failed to enter production and remained in the prototype stage due to a lack of funding.

+Vehicle retailer Autobacs Seven bought the design shortly after it was shown and tried to market the car as the ASL RS01.